 The Scheme has made application to the Council for Medical Schemes to receive an exemption from this section of the Medical Schemes Act.
-The Council for Medical Schemes has granted the Scheme a two year exemption until 30 November 2022 subject to renewal.
+The Council for Medical Schemes has granted the Scheme a three year exemption until 30 November 2025.